-At the end of the public circulation period, a summary of the comments received and a response to each substantive comment or category of comments is developed and the Final EIS is prepared.
-The Final EIS identifies the preferred alternative, discusses the basis for its identification as preferred, and evaluates all reasonable alternatives considered (23 CFR 771.125(1).
+At the end of the public circulation period, develop a summary of the comments received and a response to each substantive comment or category of comments and prepare the Final EIS.
+The Final EIS identifies the preferred alternative, discusses the basis for its selection, and evaluates all reasonable alternatives considered (23 CFR 771.125(a)(1)).
 If the preferred alternative in the Final EIS is different from the preferred alternative presented in the Draft EIS, the Final EIS must clearly identify the changes, describe the reasons for the changes, and discuss the reasons why any new impacts are not of major concern.

 The Final EIS also includes all substantive comments received on the Draft EIS and responses to those comments.
 Comment responses are to be written in an appropriate and respectful manner and are to adequately address the issue or concern raised by the commenter or, when comments do not warrant further response, the Final EIS is to explain why they do not warrant further response and provide sufficient information to support that position.
-The Final EIS must also discuss any responsible opposing view that was not adequately addressed in the Draft EIS and provide DOT&PF's response to the issue(s) raised (40 CFR 1502.9(b)).
+The Final EIS must also discuss any responsible opposing view that was not adequately addressed in the Draft EIS and provide DOT&PF's response to the issue(s) raised (40 CFR 1502.9(c)).

-The Final EIS summarizes public and agency involvement and documents compliance, to the extent possible, with all applicable environmental laws and Executive Orders or provides reasonable assurance that their requirements can be met (23 CFR 771.125(a)(1)).
-Mitigation measures that are to be incorporated into the proposed action are described.
-Those mitigation measures presented as commitments in the Final EIS will be incorporated into the project as specified in 23 CFR 771.109(b) and (d).
+The Final EIS summarizes public and agency involvement and documents compliance, to the extent possible, with all applicable environmental laws and executive orders or provides reasonable assurance that their requirements can be met (23 CFR 771.125(a)(1)).
+Proposed mitigation measures are presented in the Final EIS as commitments to be incorporated into the project as specified in 23 CFR 771.109(b) and (d).